emeralddawns/leaflet-challenge/README.md

 **index.html** and **and style.css** create and format the webpage that displays the map.

-A screenshots of the map can be seen below:
+Screenshots of the map can be seen below:
 ![platenames.png](platenames.png)

 ![earthquake.png](earthquake.png)